 Keep in mind, these ratings are mostly based on customer reviews, which provide helpful insight.
 While we feel this is the best way to capture the performance of a group of products, you may not agree with the reviews as every person has their own idea of comfort.
 Get to know your own preferences and stay within your budget.

 Good luck with your search, we hope our guide was helpful.
-Let us know what you think about the best and worst mattresses of 2015 or how your shopping went in the comments below.
+Let us know what you think about the worst and best mattresses of 2016 or how your shopping went in the comments below.